-The United Arab Emirates is the Middle East’s second largest economy, after Saudi Arabia, and one of the wealthiest countries in the region on a per capita basis.
+The United Arab Emirates is the Middle East's second largest economy, after Saudi Arabia, and one of the wealthiest countries in the region on a per capita basis.
 Its GDP in 2021 was worth US$ 402.9 billion (UAE Federal Competitiveness and Statistics Centre).

-Before oil was discovered in the 1950s the UAE's economy was mostly dependent on fishing and a declining pearl industry.
 With the beginning of oil exports in the early 1960s, the country's society and economy have been transformed.
-Today, the UAE's economy is the most diversified in the Gulf Cooperation Council, while its most populous city of Dubai has become an important global city, international aviation and maritime trade hub.
-With the diversification efforts from the government, the country is nowadays much less reliant on oil and gas and is economically focusing on tourism and business.
-According to the World Bank report which measures the performance of 190 countries in “ease doing business”, the UAE was ranked first in the Arab world and 16th globally (Doing Business 2020, World Bank Report) making it a hotspot for foreign investors.
+Today, the UAE's economy is the most diversified in the Gulf Cooperation Council (GCC) and has become an important global landmark, international aviation and maritime trade hub.
+After diversification efforts from the government, the country is now much less reliant on oil and gas and is economically focusing on tourism and business.
+According to the latest World Bank report, the UAE was ranked first in the Arab world and 11th globally, making it a hotspot for foreign investors.

-To penetrate the UAE mainland market and accommodate to locally-based customers and/or governmental bodies, UAE mainland establishments are the only option.
-As a general rule, foreign investment into UAE mainland LLCs is limited to 49%, versus 51% for the mandatory UAE shareholder (either Emirati individual or fully Emirati owned legal entity).
+To penetrate the UAE mainland market and accommodate locally-based customers and/or governmental bodies, UAE mainland establishments are the only option.
+In certain cases, foreign investment into UAE mainland companies require a UAE shareholder or agent (either Emirati individual or fully Emirati owned legal entity).

 There are currently around 40 Free Zones operating in the UAE.
-Some Free Zone are “themed” and designed around one or more commercial categories (catering a specific industry), e.g. Dubai Health Care City, Dubai International Finance Centre (the Dubai financial centre) or the Dubai Gold and Diamond Park only offering licenses to companies within those categories while other free zones are rather general, e.g. Dubai Multi Commodity Centre offering a wide range of commercial activities.
+Some Free Zone are "themed" and designed around one or more commercial categories (catering for specific industries), e.g. Dubai Health Care City, Dubai International Finance Centre (the Dubai financial centre) or the Dubai Gold and Diamond Park only offering licenses to companies within those categories.
+Other free zones are rather general, e.g. Dubai Multi Commodity Centre, offering a wide range of commercial activities.

-An investors can either register a (i) new limited liability company in the form of a Free Zone Establishment (FZE) with one shareholder or a Free Zone Company (FZC) with two or more shareholders, or establish a (ii) branch or (ii) representative office of an existing or parent company based within the UAE or abroad.
+Investors can either register a new limited liability company in the form of a Free Zone Establishment (FZE) with one shareholder or a Free Zone Company (FZC) with two or more shareholders or establish a branch or representative office of an existing or parent company based within the UAE or abroad.

 The main advantages of setting up in one of the Free Zones are: